onflow/fcl-js/packages/fcl/README.md

 }
 ```

 :tada: Congrats!!
-We now have a function we can fetch an accounts Profile if it has one
+We now have a function we can call to fetch an accounts Profile if it has one

 We should now be able to check off the following: